ScottLogic/blog/_posts/2014-09-10-game-of-life-in-functional-swift.md

 title: The Game of Life with Functional Swift
 date: 2014-09-10 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 oldlink: http://www.scottlogic.com/blog/2014/09/10/game-of-life-in-functional-swift.html
 disqus-id: "/2014/09/10/game-of-life-in-functional-swift.html"
 summary: This blog post shows an implementation of Conway's Game of Life using functional techniques in Swift.
 ---

 This blog post shows an implementation of Conway's Game of Life using functional techniques in Swift.
 This results in code which is a clear and concise representation of the game's logic.
 I also take a closer look at ranges, intervals, the pattern match operator, `~=` and how local functions help organise your code.